nxp-appcodehub/dm-nmh1000-magnetic-switch-example/README.md

     *Successfully Initialized NMH1000 Sensor* <br>
     *Successfully Applied Sensor Configuration for Mage Wakeup* <br>
     *Waiting for Magnetic Field to Change* <br>

+- Change in magnetic field (place a magnet) near NMH1000, you can see that sensor detect change in magnetic fie

 	*Mag Threshold (50) Crossed: Mag Out = 180* <br>
 	*Mag Wake Up Detected* <br>